UPchieve/subway/README.md

   DROP COLUMN legacy_city_name;
 ```
 4. When finished, run `dbmate up` to apply migration to local db setup (this will run all available migrations that have not currently been applied to the database, in order).
 To roll back migrations one at a time, run `dbmate down`.

+Notes:
+- If the database/schema end up in an irrecoverable state, you can drop everything with `dbmate drop` and then use `dbmate up` to re-apply all migrations in order from scratch.
+- After every `dbmate up`, dbmate will dump the schema to `databse/db_init_schema.sql`, which overwrites anything previously in that file.
+- Everything in `db_init` is programmatically generated and can be ignored in diff examinations

 ### Seed updates